What You Need:

 - Draw lines on the paper plate to make it look like a beach ball and have your child cover each section in a different color

 Remember that the process is more important than the final product.
 The more your child draws and cuts when adding the details, the more fine motor practice he’ll get.
-So break out those extra paper plates, and let him get creative.
+So break out those extra paper plates, and let her get creative.